 The sounds of the breaking wave is another part of the enjoyment.
 Waves hit the rocks in a thunderous crash – and other times break in a booming roar that rumbles along the uneven shoreline, fading into the distance like a receding thunderstorm in June.

 As a wave reaches the caves and caverns that the relentless pounding of the North Atlantic has bulldozed and carved into the towering cliffs, the booming echo through the underworld is an eerie sound.

 The waves create their own music – a crescendo of sound to announce their arrival.

 It’s an awesome display of nature as tall columns of water burst over the rocky shoreline – sometimes like a geyser shooting straight for the sky – and other times a crashing wave forms a climbing wall of surf and spray sparkling against the sun.

 Watching this spectacle is both an exciting and calming experience.
 As is the case with waves, you never know what to expect next – but you will never be disappointed.

 The accompanying photos of Mayo’s wave fountains, as I like to describe this particular phenomenon, are mere reminders of a natural spectacle that no camera could ever do just to.
-Neither words nor photos can ever convey the true wonder of standing in the wilderness watching wave after wave smash into the Mayo shoreline.
+Neither words nor photos can ever convey the true wonder of standing in the wilderness and watching wave after wave smashing into the Mayo shoreline.